JJRicks/EmployerDatabaseProject/readme.md

-# Project Title (Update)
+# Employer DataBase

-Employee Database in SQLite
+A simple employee Database in SQLite

 ## Instructions for Build and Use